Be Right Back: Reception

 First airing on Channel 4 on 11 February 2013 at 10 p.m., the episode garnered 1.6 million viewers, a 9% share of the audience.
 This was 14% higher than the time slot's average for the channel, but a lower figure than the 1.9 million viewers who watched "The National Anthem", the previous series' first episode.
-In 2014, the episode was nominated for a British Academy Television Craft Award in the category Best Single Drama.
+In 2014, the episode was nominated for the BAFTA TV Award for Best Single Drama.

 Critical reception

-On the review aggregator website Rotten Tomatoes, the episode holds an approval rating of 92% based on 13 reviews, with an average rating of 8.30/10.
+On the review aggregator website Rotten Tomatoes, the episode holds an approval rating of 93% based on 14 reviews, with an average rating of 8.30/10.
 The website's critics consensus reads: "'Be Right Back' tones down Black Mirror's typically dark humour, but its examination of grief in the age of social media makes it an exceptionally powerful episode."
 The A.V.
 Club gave the episode an A− rating.
 Out of five stars, the episode received four stars in The Daily Telegraph and Digital Spy.
 Empire ranked the first meeting between Martha and the Ash android as one of the 50 greatest sci-fi moments in fiction.
 Prior to the premiere of series 3, Logan claimed that the episode was "the best episode of the series so far" and the "most heartbreaking".
 Rahim said that the episode is "a touching exploration of grief" and opined that "it's the best thing Brooker has done".
 Following the fourth series, Alec Bojalad of Den of Geek opined that it is the best episode of the show.

 Logan praised the storyline as a "stunning, linear meditation on grief and love".
 Lambie believed that the limited scope of the episode "intensifies its dramatic strength", and praised it as "appropriately haunting".
 Contrastingly, Mike Higgins of The Independent criticised that the episode failed in its aims as a "social-media satire".
 Jeffery praised the tone as "creepy and moving in equal measure".
 Sims commented that the narrative arc is "engrossing" despite its predictability.